Services and support for parents

 Help and advice on the issues that matter to lone parents.

-- Look on noticeboards and for leaflets in your child health clinic, health centre, GP's waiting room, Sure Start Children's Centre, local library, advice centre, supermarket, newsagent or toy shop.
+- look on noticeboards and for leaflets at your local child health clinic, health centre, GP's waiting room, children's centre, library, advice centre, supermarket, newsagent, or toy shop

 In some areas, there are groups that offer support to parents who share the same background and culture.
 Many of these are women's or mothers' groups.

 Lots of children's centres also run fathers' groups and groups for teenage parents.

 Your health visitor may know whether there are any groups like these near you.